ceci-romero/ceci-romero/README.md

 I'm a passionate **Software Engineer** with current interests in
 **🖥️ Backend Systems, 📈 Data Engineering, and ☁️ Cloud Computing**.

-I also love exploring **🛜 IoT, 🧬 Bioinformatics, and 🌎 Green IT** as side areas of curiosity.

 ### 📚 Education
 - M.S Information Technology and Management from UT Dallas (August 2025 - May 2027)